 Made from many layers of high quality decorative paper, Richlite’s surface texture comes from the natural variation in the way fibres lay within the paper.
 These rolls of paper are saturated with a thermosetting resin before they are cut to length and laid up by hand.
 Each sheet is carefully stacked, alternating the direction of paper for the ultimate balance and stability.
 The stacks are pressed under even heat and pressure, which bonds the layers of paper together and cures the resin.
 The panels are then slowly cooled to produce a solid, stable sheet material.

 Richlite’s colour comes from a combination of the colour of the paper and the deep amber tone of the resin.
-No dyes are added to the material, and all of the paper is either post consumer waste recycled or sustainably harvested FSC® Certified paper.
+No dyes are added to the material, and all of the paper is either post consumer waste recycled or sustainably harvested FSC® Certified paper (FSC® C007915).
+Richlite is also Declare Certified and Red List Approved, Greenguard Gold Certified with an Environmental Product Declaration and a Healthy Product Declaration.

-The Northwest Collection is available in earth tone colours with names that reflect natural and historic landmarks near the manufacturing facility.
+The Northwest Collection is available in earth tone colours with names that reflect natural and historic landmarks near Richlite's manufacturing facility.
+These colours machine well and are best suited to interior joinery or consumer product applications.

-Cascade layers Northwest colours to create multicolour edges, and Stratum combines Richlite Black Diamond with a rapidly renewable amber edge grain bamboo core.
+Richlite Cascade layers Northwest colours to create multicolour edges.
 These layered materials can be easily machined for a striking contrast of colour and texture.
+Cascade layers can also be customised and adapted to use different thicknesses, patterns or colours.

-The Heritage Collection consists of the first colours that Richlite started making in 1943 and represent the company's varied history.
-All of these colours are NSF approved and can be used as Skatelite.
+The first colours Richlite started making in 1943 are still available in the Heritage Collection.
+These colours are all NSF approved and can be used as exterior cladding, signage, food prep and industrial applications.

-Like wood, the colours develop a natural patina as they age; becoming darker, warmer and more dramatic.
-The through colour material can be refinished and restored like new, or repurposed in a completely new application.
+Like wood, all Richlite colours develop a natural patina as they age - becoming darker, warmer and more dramatic.
+Because of the natural variation in the paper fibres, Richlite has a mottled appearance that runs down the length and is less visible in darker colours.
+The through colour material can be refinished and restored like new, or repurposed in a new application.